Getting Started with Google BigQuery

 The wizard will ask you to choose the credentials to use, with a list of all credentials defined in your workspace.
 If the list is empty, make sure that you have read carefully the prerequisites.

-Select the credentials, click on next and click on Connect.
+Select the credentials, click next, optionally customize the URL and click Connect.

-On the next page, click on refresh on the Catalog Name, then select the Google Project from the list.
+On the next page, click Refresh Values on the Catalog Name, then select the Google Project from the list.

-Click on refresh on the Schema Name and select the Google BigQuery dataset to reverse from the list.
+Click Refresh Values onto the Schema Name and select the Google BigQuery dataset to reverse-engineer from the list.

-After having clicked on finish the tables will be reversed in the Metadata.
+Finally, click the Finish button.
+The tables will be reverse-engineered in the Metadata.

 For performance purposes, Semarchy xDM Data Integration is using Cloud Storage to optimize the data loading on Google BigQuery

-You can choose a bucket or a folder, depending on your preferred organisation.
+Choose a bucket or a folder, depending on your preferred organization.